roy-sukrit/Facebook-Group-Post-Automation-Selenium-Python/readme.md

 ![](demo_test.gif)

 ### What it does ?
-As it is named, this python script automatically logs in  your Facebook account and posts your text-based content on the Facebook Groups you are a member of or any public groups .
+As it is named, this python script automatically logs in  your Facebook account and posts your text, image based content on the Facebook Groups you are a member of or any public groups .

 ### How does it work or Instructions to use ?